kubic-project/kubic-o-o/blog/_posts/2019-08-14-kubic-control-intro.md

 date:   2019-08-14 08:54:00 +0200
 author: Thorsten Kukuk
 ---

+## Intro

+If you think, this is too much text and sounds far too complicated or you are not interested in background informations: install openSUSE Kubic and go directly to the "Deploy Kubernetes" Section.
+There is no easier way to deploy Kubernetes!

 ## Why should I want to use kubic-control?

 We have [kubeadm]({{ site.baseurl }}{% post_url 2018-08-20-kubeadm-intro %}) on openSUSE Kubic to manage kubernetes, why do we need yet another management tool?